qduaty/lazyclicker/README.md

 - perhaps add an option to skip the topright corner, so that windows can be raised with clicking
 - test on a big screen and perhaps implement conditional middle-side placement of smallest windows
+- finish implementing corner preservation so that windows do not make meaningless moves